 The Criteria We Used to Determine the Best Hybrid Bikes

-We’ve included our custom criteria for determining the best hybrid bike below so you can see why we chose the bikes we did for our selection.
+We’ve included our custom criteria for determining the best bike below so you can see why we chose the bikes we did for our selection.
 Many of the options on our list are unique depending on what kind of activity you’re doing, so ultimately you’ll want to choose the best bike for your specific needs.
-But we hope our criteria can help you compare and weigh your options and help you make a confident buying decision, or just stay up to date on the latest and greatest hybrid bikes on the market.
+But we hope our criteria can help you compare and weigh your options and help you make a confident buying decision, or just stay up to date on the latest and greatest bikes on the market.

-Hybrid bikes have a distinctive frame and handlebar geometry that really sets them apart.
+These bikes have a distinctive frame and handlebar geometry that really sets them apart.
 These bikes feature a lightweight frame with raised handlebars to allow the cyclist to reach the handlebars while sitting upright.
 This upright position is more comfortable for most riders and takes the strain off the back and neck.
 It isn’t as aerodynamic or quite as fast as road bikers who ride pitched forward but it is completely adequate for casual riding.
-Most hybrid bike frames are made mostly of aluminum.
+Most bike frames are made mostly of aluminum.
 Aluminum provides a lightweight but solid build that will withstand years of punishment on varying terrain.

 Gears: Bike gearsets are usually outsourced to a different company.
-Most of the hybrid bikes on this list feature Shimano gearsets, although the Schwinn Discover features gears from the company SRAM.
-21-speed gears seem to be most common in the hybrid group although bikes such as the Vilano Diverse and Schwinn Phocus have 24 and more casual bikes such as the Threesixzero EVRYjourney are available with less.
+Most of the bikes on this list feature Shimano gearsets, although the Schwinn Discover features gears from the company SRAM.
+21-speed gears seem to be most common in the group although bikes such as the Vilano Diverse and Schwinn Phocus have 24 and more casual bikes such as the Threesixzero EVRYjourney are available with less.
 When it comes to the gear system, you get what you pay for.
 More expensive bikes will have smoother gear transitions while budget options may feel a bit more clunky.
 The fluidity and number of gears depend largely on the type of riding you do.
 If you have a hilly commute, more gears and a smooth transition may be worth the investment.

 Brakes: Hybrid bikes are pretty well divided when it comes to their braking system.
 Some favor the rim brakes that are found on most road bikes and others feature disc brakes common to mountain bikes.
 Disc brakes are more precise but also more expensive.
 This braking system is bulkier but performs better under wet conditions.
 For those seeking the lightweight agility of a road bike, rim brakes may be a better bet.
 They add little weight and are easy to adjust and maintain by simply changing out the brake pads.

-Accessories: As hybrid bikes are very popular among commuters, most are compatible with a variety of accessories to ease your commute.
-Fenders add some weight but are well worth it to save your suit from muddy or wet conditions, and many hybrid bikes may come already fitted with mudguards.
+Accessories: As these bikes are very popular among commuters, most are compatible with a variety of accessories to ease your commute.
+Fenders add some weight but are well worth it to save your suit from muddy or wet conditions, and many bikes may come already fitted with mudguards.
 Rear racks can also be a bit bulky but are very convenient if you are planning to mount a bag or a basket.
-Hybrid bikes will usually have plenty of mounting points for these, and for many other accessories so you can gear up for an easy ride.
+These bikes will usually have plenty of mounting points for these, and for many other accessories so you can gear up for an easy ride.
 Bike computers, GPS devices, and bike lights may all be necessities for safety and ease of travel.
 If you are seeking a good bike for around town or an easy commute, they are good things to have.

 Although style isn’t necessarily the number one priority when searching for a bike, it is an important factor for many shoppers.
 Having a bike you love that you feel reflects your style and who you are may help you feel motivated to ride or to feel more confident about your buying decision.
 After all, it is something that you probably hope to have for years to come, so there’s no shame in wanting to invest in something that you enjoy and that looks good.
-We took this into account while comparing bikes for our list of best hybrid bikes, and gave extra consideration to bikes that were aesthetically pleasing or came with many customizable features.
+We took this into account while comparing bikes for our list of best bikes, and gave extra consideration to bikes that were aesthetically pleasing or came with many customizable features.

 If you are just beginning in the cycling world, chances are you don’t want to invest a ton of money right off the bat.
-As hybrid bikes are the perfect entry-level bike for new riders, we looked for options that are affordable and versatile.
+As these bikes are the perfect entry-level bike for new riders, we looked for options that are affordable and versatile.
 As with any purchase, lower cost bikes may require more maintenance or replacement parts over time.

-As always, a hybrid bike will end up costing you much more if you don’t take the precautions necessary to protect it, so part of investing in your bike is investing in a good bike lock.
+As always, this bike will end up costing you much more if you don’t take the precautions necessary to protect it, so part of investing in your bike is investing in a good bike lock.
 Take a look at our guide on bike locks which includes tips and advice in the FAQ on how to protect your bike from potential thieves as well as recovery steps for those who may end up getting their bike stolen.

 Other Things To Consider

-The terrain you ride on should be the biggest consideration when choosing a hybrid bike.
+The terrain you ride on should be the biggest consideration when choosing a bike.
 The variation in the tire tread, gears, and braking systems can make a big difference when handling the varying terrain.
-Most hybrid bikes are best suited for road riding and the occasional well-groomed trail.
+Most bikes are best suited for road riding and the occasional well-groomed trail.
 However, some featuring more significant tread and slightly thicker tires can handle off-roading with more ease.
 Similarly, suspension systems are useful for absorbing shock and smoothing your ride over rough or bumpy terrain.

-The weather where you live and where you plan to ride should play a role in the hybrid bike you choose.
+The weather where you live and where you plan to ride should play a role in the bike you choose.
 For those planning to ride year round through rain or snow, fenders and disc brakes are a worthy investment.
-If you are only taking your bike out on dry and sunny days, these features may weigh you down and a road bike or cruiser style hybrid may be your best bet.
+If you are only taking your bike out on dry and sunny days, these features may weigh you down and a road bike or cruiser style may be your best bet.

 Q: How do I find the right size bike?

 A: Bike sizes with vary by company and model.
-Some hybrids are one-size-fits-all while others are available in multiple sizes.
+Some are one-size-fits-all while others are available in multiple sizes.
 With adjustable seats, these bikes are pretty good at accommodating a variety of riders.
 However, exceptionally short or tall riders may want to pay close attention to sizing charts and user reviews.
 Similarly, cyclists planning long rides may want to consider sizing options to fine tune the fit and comfort of their bike.

 Q: How are “women’s” bike builds different from other bike builds